urbanairship/android-segment-integration/README.md

         .build();
 ```

 5) Set up a Push Provider as described in the following [Airship docs](https://docs.airship.com/platform/android/getting-started/#push-provider-setup).
-Add the Airship core and your chosen push provider as a dependency in your app's build.gradle file. e.g. for FCM:
+Add your chosen push provider as a dependency in your app's build.gradle file. e.g. for FCM:
 ```
    dependencies {
        ...

-       // Airship Core
-       implementation 'com.urbanairship.android:urbanairship-core:10.0.2'

        // Airship FCM Push Provider
        implementation 'com.urbanairship.android:urbanairship-fcm:10.0.2'